kaltenburger/gender_graph_code/README.md

-# Replication code for "Bias and variance in the social structure of gender"
+# Replication code: "Bias and variance in the social structure of gender"

 ## Data